Tips Bulletin

 You can also use this simple solution as a stainless steel coffee pot cleaner.
 Get rid of stains and debris on the inside and outside of your coffee pot and get ready for that next great cup of coffee.

 Pour a mixture of vinegar and peroxide into the sink for how to clean a sink drain, too.
-Sometimes odors linger deep in the pipes where it is hard to get at them.
+Sometimes odors linger deep in the pipes, making it hard to get at them.
 This is an effective solution.

 A Full Restoration